bmguillo/IAM_Tutorial/README.md

 Setting up IAM & Migrating Services from Cloud Foundry to Resource Groups/ Provisioning New Service to Utilize RG:

-Best Practices brainstorming prior to IAM setup:
+Best Practices brainstorming prior to IAM setup:<br>
 •	Think about the project in your organization you wish to organize in the context of IAM.
 •	Think about the platform and infrastructure resources(users & services) you will use for this project
 •	Think about the region(s) you will deploy the environment/services